jewelsofthought/neshama/site/posts/tol/final/03-connect.md

 The {[members](.html)} will consist of people who:

+3 levels of membership:

+1. Fully committed to the

 1. Are implementing this lifestyle fully or partially, need support and would like to expand their involvement in creating an alternative way of life – one which is more in balance with the bio-dynamics of the environment in which we exist;

-2. Wish to support people that are from (1), who will eventually join and fully participate in this venture.
+1. Wish to support people that are from (1), who will eventually join and fully participate in this venture.

-3. Are unhappy with the status quo, and would like to engage in another way of life, but are not sure what that is.
+1. Are unhappy with the status quo, and would like to engage in another way of life, but are not sure what that is.

 <figure style="float:left">
 <img src="/posts/img/tol/3-2_clustering.jpg" alt="Clustering in two-mode network" width="200">